shaksternano/borgar/README.md

 - `%rotate`: rotates an image.
 - `%speed`: speeds up or slows down a GIF or video.

+Run `%help` to see a full list of commands.

 Commands can also be chained together.
 The following example captions an image and then rotates it by 90 degrees
 clockwise:
 ```